Non-exotic traversable wormholes with strong deflection angle in King and Dekel-Zhao dark matter halos under f(R,Lm) gravity: Abstract

 \section{Abstract}

-In this article, we investigate asymptotically flat non-exotic traversable wormhole geometries within the King and Dekel-Zhao dark matter halos in the framework of $f(R, L_{m})$ gravity.
-Two functional forms of the theory are considered: Model-I: $f(R, L_{m})=(R/2)+L_{m}^{\alpha}$ and Model-II: $f(R, L_{m})=(R/2)+(1+\lambda R)L_{m}$.
-For both models, wormhole solutions are obtained and analyzed using the King and Dekel–Zhao dark matter density profiles, allowing us to explore how the underlying matter distribution influences the wormhole structures.
-The energy conditions are examined to verify the feasibility of sustaining the wormhole geometries with non-exotic matter, while embedding surfaces, proper radial distance and total gravitational energy are studied to illustrate the wormhole’s physical viability and traversability.
-Moreover, we test the strong deflection angle and its implications for gravitational lensing and show possible observational signatures of such wormhole configurations.
-Our results indicate that within $f(R, L_m)$ gravity, and for appropriate parameter choices, dark matter environments can sustain physically consistent non-exotic traversable wormhole geometries with the gravitational lensing signatures, providing new insights into the interplay between modified gravity, dark matter, and astrophysical observations.
+In this study, we analyze asymptotically flat non-exotic traversable wormhole geometries embedded in the King and Dekel-Zhao dark matter halos within the framework of $f(R, L_{m})$ gravity.
+Two functional realizations of the theory are adopted: \textbf{Model-I:} $f(R, L_{m})=(R/2)+L_{m}^{\alpha}$ and \textbf{Model-II:} $f(R, L_{m})=(R/2)+(1+\lambda R)L_{m}$.
+For both models, wormhole solutions are constructed and examined using the King and Dekel–Zhao dark matter density profiles, allowing for an assessment of how the underlying matter distribution influences the wormhole structure.
+The energy conditions are evaluated to confirm the possibility of supporting the wormhole geometries with non-exotic matter, while embedding surfaces, proper radial distance, and total gravitational energy are investigated to characterize physical viability and traversability.
+Furthermore, we analyze the strong deflection angle and its consequences for gravitational lensing and identify potential observational signatures associated with these wormhole configurations.
+In this case, the results demonstrate that, in $f(R, L_m)$ gravity, for suitable parameter selections, dark matter environments can sustain physically consistent, non-exotic traversable wormhole geometries with characteristic gravitational lensing signatures, offering insight into the coupling between modified gravity, dark matter, and astrophysical observations.

 \keywords{$f(R, Lm)$ Gravity; Wormhole; Energy Conditions; Non-Exotic Matter; Deflection Angle.}